violet-isle/mern-stack/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You need these programs to run and install the software:
 * npm
   ```sh
   npm install npm@latest -g
   ```
+* mongodb
+    you can locally host a MongoDB instance at their website provided in the "Built With" section above, or use a free cloud provider such as Atlas

 ### Installation

-1. Clone the repo
+1. Clone the repo (or download the .zip)
    ```sh
    git clone https://github.com/violet-isle/mern-stack.git
    ```